Acupuncture

 How many treatments will I need?

-Treatment frequency and number of treatments needed depend on a variety of factors; you constitution, the severity and duration of the problem and the quality and quantity of your Qi.
-Some people experience immediate relief; others may take months or even years to achieve results.
-Chronic conditions usually take longer to resolve than acute ones.
-Plan on a minimum of a month to see significant changes.
-Angie may suggest one to two treatments per week, or monthly visits for health maintenance and seasonal “tune-ups”.
+Treatment frequency and number of treatments needed depend on a variety of factors; the severity and duration of the symptoms and the quality and quantity of your Qi.
+Some people experience immediate relief; others may take weeks or even months to achieve results.
+Angie may suggest one or two treatments per week, or monthly visits for health maintenance and seasonal “tune-ups”.

 How Safe is Acupuncture?